kenan-rhoton/wargame/unit-builder.markdown

 - Iron: Troops may be any Heavy Infantry or Heavy Cavalry Combat.
 Levies may be Heavy Infantry Combat or Skirmish.
 - Horses: No reduced size for non-Mercenary mounted units.
 - Gunpowder: Lords and Knights may be Artillery.
 Levies may be Light Cavalry Artillery.
 Troops may be Heavy Infantry Artillery.
 Light Infantry Artillery Troops fire at no penalty.
 - Gold: You may take two additional Mercenary Units.
-You may activate two Mercenary Units at a time.
 - Population: You may take an extra Levy.
 - Nobility: Take an extra Knight.
 You may not take Levies.